nislab/autoscaling-mdp/README.md

 Code to generate numerical solutions to Markov Decision Processes modeling the Kubernetes autoscaling process and corresponding leader-follower security game.

+Within Kubernetes, there exist concerns related to autoscaling and in particular _Economic Denial of Sustainability_ which can result in cloud bills being driven up to excessive levels.
+However, the autoscaling problem more generally is an open question as optimizations are largely dependant on the workload type, and are not necessarily approached in a formalized way.

+Here, we strive to develop Markov Decision Process based models to formalize the autoscaling process, and to determine the incentives for attacking a cluster on the basis of EDoS.
+While some work exists on the subject of MDP based scaling models<sup>[1]</sup>, our work here features a leader-follower (Stackelberg) game in which the defender optimizes their policy, upon which the attacker determines the incentive to launch the attack.

+The MDPs consist of:
+- State spaces, here ordered pairs (m,n) of Service Units of computing power, and requests in the system
+- Action spaces, determining the decisions which can be made at a given time.
+- A utility function to optimize, either some cost function to minimize for cluster operations or a net revenue funciton to maximize.
+- A probability transition matrix associated with each action determining where states can transition between.

+Here, transitions are triggered by a single arrival or depature.
+The defender determines whether to add or remove a SU (or keep the SUs the same).
+The attacker determines whether to attack or not.
+The incentives depend on SLA penalties, the ongoing cost of operating the SUs, and any minimum charges imposed by the billing structure.
+The attacker is also subject to the cost of attacks reducing the total reward.

+[1] Tournaire, Thomas,  Hind Castel-Taleb, and Emmanuel Hyon.
+2023.
+"Efficient Computation of Optimal Thresholds in Cloud Auto-scaling Systems". *ACM Transactions on Modeling and Performance Evaluation of Computing Systems* (December 2023) Vol 8, Issue 4.

 ------------